We'd like to take a moment to introduce you to our Founders and Directors -

-David co-founded the ensemble Contrapunctus Early Music : A High Voices Ensemble in Cleveland, Ohio, in late 2013 with Dr. Judith Overcash Acres, and the choir has very quickly established itself on the music scene in Cleveland with critically acclaimed concerts at Trinity Cathedral and the Cathedral of Saint John the Evangelist.
-The duo has recently co-founded another ensemble, The King's Counterpoint, located in Charleston, South Carolina.
+David co-founded the ensemble Contrapunctus Early Music in Cleveland, Ohio, in late 2013 with Dr. Judith Overcash Acres, and the choir has very quickly established itself on the music scene in Cleveland with critically acclaimed concerts at Trinity Cathedral and the Cathedral of Saint John the Evangelist.
+The duo has co-founded two additional ensembles, The King's Counterpoint and Cantores Charleston. both located in Charleston, South Carolina.
 David is currently the Director of Music at Old St. Andrew's Parish Church in Charleston.

 Meet our Executive Artistic Director Judith Acres